mc962/yack/docs/issues.md

 #### If user navigates to just /channels, it could cause issues with other navigation, particularly to user container

 #### Big n+1 query with messages, it seems to be with messages and loading associated users; also clean up number of requests to server in general

+#### Add a fallback configuration in case FontAwesome CDN is down/blocked